 The original back was missing so the JTS cut a new back for the piece from a sheet of luan.
 Then he attached the back using a nail gun.

 Seems like the repairs are never-ending.
 One of the doors was coming apart so out came the wood glue and clamps again.
 See my feet….I was there….taking photos.

-Those straps come in handy for all kinds of things.
 As you can see the cabinet now has shelves.
 I didn't get photos of the JTS cutting the shelves and installing them.
 Sorry.
 He put the shelves in before attaching the new back.

 The radio cabinet is actually pretty now compared to what it looked like before.
 All of the carved details make it beautiful!

 Now it's time to move on to the painting after a few more repairs....

 Paint the Inside of the Cabinet